 Do Smaller Mower Decks Cut Better?

-Smaller mower decks do not cut better, however the final cut appearance may look better using a smaller mower deck over a larger mower deck.
-There are several reason that may affect the final cut overall look:
+Smaller mower decks do not cut better, however, the final cut appearance may look better using a smaller mower deck over a larger mower deck.
+There are several reasons that may affect the final cut’s overall look:

 You don’t really notice the tracks on a small lawn mower, but will see imprints from the tires on heavier mowers.

-A bigger deck has two or even three blades that can cut uneven if the deck is not set up correctly.
-If one of the blades is bent it will show an rigid cut in the lawn.
+A bigger deck has two or even three blades that can cut unevenly if the deck is not set up correctly.
+If one of the blades is bent it will show a rigid cut in the lawn.